 To see which classmates--over 200 of us!--signed up, click here to download the spreadsheet (which includes all classes).
 Jeanne Lindholm Palleiko, Parade Marshall and Participation Chair, reports that 203 signed up; a few had to cancel at the last minute, but one more signed up at the last minute, for a total attendance of 201 classmates.

-For a list of the hard-working classmates who brought us our 50th reunion, click here.
+For a list of the hard-working classmates who brought us our 50th reunion, please visit the bottom of this page.

 Videos of events